Dutchess From ‘Black Ink Crew’ Moves On With Panthers Cornerback Zack Sanchez

 Dutchess did respond to the report about Zack and the dancers who accuse him of messing around on her.
 According to the Black Ink Crew star, she just wants to be at peace, She doesn’t seem to care much about reports that Zack Sanchez is still screwing around with other women.
 Dutchess said that she and Zack “are good.”
 Maybe they really aren’t that serious after all,

 In any case, Dutchess of Black Ink Crew seems to be completely done with Ceaser Emanuel even though their split hasn’t aired yet on the VH1 reality show.
 She is linked to the much-younger Panthers player Zack Sanchez, who has a reputation for hooking up with the local dancers, or at least that’s what one of them would like everyone to think.
-It doesn’t sound like she’s found a peaceful relationship yet but after years of dealing with Ceaser, a young boy toy NFL player might be exactly what Dutchess needs right now.
+It doesn’t sound like she’s found a peaceful relationship yet, but after years of dealing with Ceaser, a young boy toy NFL player might be exactly what Dutchess needs right now.

 [Featured Image by Michael Loccisano/Getty Images]